RodriVazquezAsenjo/PP1---Platform/README.md

 Feature \#2: Hero Image

-The landing Image is displayed across the entire width.
+The landing Image is displayed across the entire width and conveys a sense of identity to the user.

 <img src="assets/readme-images/heroimage.png" style="width:6.5in;height:2.18056in" />